fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 6. Just fill in {} for the Response verification information.
 7. Select Markdown as the alert message format in the message configuration.
-8. For the Alert message template, **select Simplified Chinese** and fill in the following content, then submit.
+8. **Select Simplified Chinese** for the alert message template, fill in the following content, and submit.

 ```i18n
 OCPAlert Notification - Single Alert